luhrts/monitoring/monitoring_monitors_ros/README.md

 	  size: 0                                       # Size of the message in the 'Topic'
 	  dSize: 1                                      # Tolerance of the size

-	  type: geometry_msgs::Twist                    # Message of the 'Topic'
+	  type: geometry_msgs::Twist                    # Message tpye of the 'Topic'
 	  errorlevel: 0.5                               # errorlevel of the Warn message